 Acrylic Plastic Injection Molding Design

+Acrylic molding can sometimes be complicated.
 Acrylic is somewhat notch sensitive, so sharp edges should be avoided.
 Wherever possible, outside and inside corners should include a radius to minimize this notch sensitivity.
 The metal inserts used in insert molding should avoid sharp corners and edges to minimize the notch sensitivity of this material.

 Undercuts or entrapments should be avoided since they would break or fracture during part ejection.
 When necessary for part function, these features need to be incorporated through the use of slides in the mold which can increase the mold cost significantly.